Contributing to the Handbook

 If you are using your Terminal / local git to edit:

-TTS teammates: Please use branching to submit pull requests.
+- TTS teammates: Please use branching to submit pull requests.
 Federalist Preview sites will only be built from a branch, and continuous integration can only succeed for PRs created from branches.
+If you are a TTS teammate and don’t get an option to build a branch, request access to the 18F Staff team on #admins-github

 If you have any questions, feel free to ask in #tts-handbook.